-Galileo Offline Maps App allows you to use your phone’s GPS to show your location on regular and pre-uploaded maps from other sites (continued in next point).
+Galileo Offline Maps App allows you to use your phone’s GPS to show your location on regular and pre-uploaded maps from other sites (continued in the next point).
 Of course, you’ll download these before going to Cuba.
 It is a paid app, but it is worth it.

-If you’re interested in music, arts, and events, LaHabana.com lists all current events in the city.
+If you’re interested in music, arts, and events, La Habana lists all current events in the city of Havana.
 The site is also full of current news and tips.
-The Cuba Travel Services app has an extensive list of sights all over Cuba and can even be used offline.
+This other site has an extensive list of all the festivals and major events throughout the year.

 Other than petty theft, violent crimes are not common there.
 What many people do, though, is “friend you” and tell you about an awesome party happening at a restaurant or café, or some other event somewhere else.

 Having said that, Cubans are generally friendly, so don’t be afraid to chat openly with them, but be cautious about their intentions.

 When purchasing souvenirs, it is possible the seller might offer to trade something (a t-shirt, pants, school materials, old used phones, a bar of soap, snacks, or whatever you have available) for the souvenirs.

 Economically, they might get more out of selling your traded items, and you virtually paid nothing for your souvenirs.
 This is not always the case, but it happens often.
 Don’t forget to haggle if needed!

 Americans can now import up to $400 worth of goods from Cuba, including up to $100 in tobacco and alcohol products.
-So, now there’s no need to smuggle those Cuban cigars, as long as they are under the limit.
+So, now there’s no need to smuggle those Cuban cigars as long as they are under the limit.

 It will make your life easier there.
 At least learn a few basic words to communicate.
 Locals are also way friendlier with tourists who at least make an effort to communicate something in Spanish.

-The country might be a hassle to travel, and there might be a lot of limiting bureaucracy you might not understand, but this is part of the Cuban experience.
+The country might be a hassle to travel to, and there might be a lot of limiting bureaucracy you might not understand, but this is part of the Cuban experience.